Textualize/textual/docs/guide/widgets.md

 There are a number of styles that influence how titles are displayed (color and alignment).
 See the [style reference](../styles/index.md) for details.

+## Interacting with widgets

+Widgets can have a list of associated key [bindings](../guide/input.md#bindings), which let them call [actions](../guide/actions.md) in response to key presses.

+A widget is only be able to handle key presses if it or one of its descendants has [focus](./guide/input.md#input-focus).

+Let's design a simple interactive `Counter` widget.
+We'll set `can_focus=True` to allow the widget to receive focus, and give it some simple to highlight it when it has focus:

+=== "counter01.py"

+    ```python title="counter01.py" hl_lines="6"
+    --8<-- "docs/examples/guide/widgets/counter01.py"
+    ```

+=== "counter.tcss"

+    ```css title="counter.tcss"
+    --8<-- "docs/examples/guide/widgets/counter.tcss"
+    ```

+=== "Output"

+    ```{.textual path="docs/examples/guide/widgets/counter01.py"}
+    ```

+Textual will automatically focus the first counter, and you'll notice that it's been highlighted with a blue background thanks to the CSS we applied using the `:focus` pseudo-selector! ++tab++ and ++shift+tab++ moves focus between the two counters.

+Now that we have a focusable widget, let's add some key bindings to it for incrementing and decrementing the counter.
+To do this, we'll add a `BINDINGS` class variable to the `Counter`.

 ## Rich renderables